sinkstyt/Bluffs-sim/README.md

 * use mouse to click and drag
 * when bullseye enters sound spheres, sounds begin
 * toggle on/off nature sounds, low chatter
-* headphone use reccomneded for optimal experience
+* headphone use recommended for optimal experience
 * toggle full screen by clicking VR glasses icon at bottom right

 ## Setup/Installation Requirements